 Step 1: Install WP Review Slider

-The WP Review Slider plugin allows you to integrate Facebook and Twitter reviews directly into your WordPress website.
+WP Review Slider is a Facebook review plugin for WordPress that allows you to integrate Facebook and Twitter reviews directly into your website.
 The plugin is customizable so you can make it fit into any website and even use your own custom CSS.

 Most importantly, the plugin is extremely easy to use, so it will only take a few minutes to set up.